Jayhawks Give a Flock

 Yes.
 KU recognizes that some students may prefer to go through a training with other women/femme individuals due to personal or religious reasons.
 These sessions are trans inclusive.
 Both the 13th and 19th will have these session options available.
 Please indicate during the check-in process if you would like to attend one of these sessions during check in.

 Capitol Federal Hall: 1st floor, adjacent to Business Auditorium, Room 1111

 Wescoe Hall: Room 3522, ADA Accessible and Room 3523, ADA Accessible (both adjacent to the two large lecture halls)

-Accommodations should be made through the Student Access Center within the University Academic Support Centers.
-They are located in Room 22, Strong Hall 1450 Jayhawk Blvd.
+Accommodations for students with disabilities should be made through the Student Access Center.
+They are located in Room 22, Strong Hall, 1450 Jayhawk Blvd.
 You can contact them by phone at 785-864-4064 or email them at email@example.com.
-For additional information check out their website: https://academicsupport.ku.edu/
+For additional information, check out their website: https://access.ku.edu/

 Become a Flock Facilitator

 Are you a KU faculty or staff member who is interested in helping prevent sexual violence at KU?
 Join our community of facilitators!
 Learn more about becoming a Jayhawks Give a Flock facilitator by clicking the button below.